inno-devops-labs/S24-core-course-labs/app_javascript/README.md

 ## Overview

 The Moscow Time Web Application is a simple JavaScript-based web application that displays the current time in Moscow.
 It provides users with an easy and quick way to check the current time in the Moscow timezone.
+The app also shows the total number of times the page has been visited.

 ## Features